 This Fundatie Collection of well over 11.000 objects is composed of a number of – mainly private – collections.
 The basis was laid by Dirk Hannema (1895-1984), an art expert and the initiator of the Hannema-de Stuers Foundation, the origin of Museum de Fundatie.

 Down through the years, Hannema’s collection has blended with other collections, such as those of Mr and Mrs De Graaff-Bachiene, the artist Paul Citroen, the actor Henk van Ulsen, and the lung specialist Willem Hogervorst, for example.
-Museum de Fundatie’s international collection comprises historic, modern and contemporary art, applied art (glass, ceramics and furniture, in particular from the 17th, 19th and pre-war 20th centuries), non-Western art, and a small collection of ethnographic pieces.
+Museum de Fundatie’s international collection comprises historic, modern and contemporary art and applied art (glass, ceramics and furniture, in particular from the 17th, 19th and pre-war 20th centuries).

 The Province of Overijssel’s art collection